richardsc/bafflegab/content/posts/notes-for-setting-up-a-hugo-site.md

 ## Deploying to Github pages

 While working on your site locally, you can use the `hugo server` command to build (and rebuild) any changes.
 To actually host the site on the internet, the easiest method is to use the Github pages service.

+There are two ways to host your site on Github pages:

+1. By building your site on your local machine to the `docs/` folder in your site repository, and then telling Github through the repository settings to look there for a Github pages site, and

+2. By using Github Actions to build the site _on_ Github (e.g. after every push to the repository), and then deploying the built site to the `gh-pages` branch of the repository.

+For this guide, I will only describe option 1, as it is the simplest to set up.
+However, the option 2 is preferable for sites that will be updated frequently, as it avoids the need to build and push the built files manually.